nazmul-devs/nazmul-devs/README.md

 <dl>

+  <h5> Hi I,m Nazmul Hosen </h5>
- Full Stack Software Developer with 1 year of experience designing and implementing successful web applications.
+I,m a Full Stack Software Developer with 1 year of experience designing and implementing successful web applications.
 Proficient in HTML, CSS, JavaScript, TypeScript, React.js , Redux, Node.js, Express.js, MySQL And MongoDB  .
 Adept at developing both front-end and back-end systems and ensuring seamless integration between the two.
 Skilled in front-end and back-end technologies,  database management systems, Ability to work independently or as part of a team, Continuous learning and staying up-to-date with industry advancements.
 Proven track record of delivering high-quality, scalable, and user-friendly solutions that meet the needs of clients and end-users.
 Committed to staying current with industry trends and advancements to continuously improve the user experience.
 </dl>

 </br>